 With over 30 years of legal and trial experience, the compassionate Georgia birth injury attorney at Grant Law Office can provide you with the high-quality legal representation you need to maximize your compensation for medical expenses, pain and suffering, in-home care, and future damages.
 We understand that your child is the most important person in your life and that’s why we’ll fight hard to make things right.
 To find out more, contact the experienced and compassionate lawyers at Grant Law Office for a free case evaluation.
-We can be reached at (866) 249-5513 or (404) 995-3955.
+We can be reached at (404) 995-3955.

 Doctors and nurses should prepare for the possibility of shoulder dystocia by looking out for risk factors prior to birth.
 Such risk factors include:

-- gestational diabetes in mother
+- Gestational diabetes in mother

-- baby in breech position
+- Baby in breech position

-- large weight gain for mother during pregnancy
+- Large weight gain for mother during pregnancy

-- large baby size/small maternal pelvis (cephalopelvic disproportion or CPD)
+- Large baby size/small maternal pelvis (cephalopelvic disproportion or CPD)

 When shoulder dystocia does occur, the following maneuvers may be employed IF the doctor is trained and experienced in doing them properly: